apache/cloudstack-docs-rn/source/rnotes.rst

    know to be offline).
 You may need to wait 20 or 30 minutes, depending on the number of hosts.

-   Note
-   ----

-   Troubleshooting: If login fails, clear your browser cache and reload the page.
+   .. note:: Troubleshooting: If login fails, clear your browser cache and reload the page.

    Do not proceed to the next step until the hosts show in Up state.